jbrillon/2D-compressible-Navier-Stokes/README.md

 **Date written: December 2018**

-As part of final project for ME 614 (Computational Fluid Dynamics) at Purdue University taught by Professor Scalo of the Mechanical Engineering department.
+As part of the final project for ME 614 (Computational Fluid Dynamics) at Purdue University taught by Professor Scalo of the Mechanical Engineering department.

 # 2D Compressible Navier-Stokes Solver

 Solves the 2D compressible Navier-Stokes equations using finite-difference with a staggered grid arrangement to simulate acoustic waves in a doubly periodic domain.
-For more details, please refer to the report by clicking [here](https://drive.google.com/file/d/1qocItR1IN5ylLHkofGhHvIjnUkgmUOeU/view?usp=sharing).
+For more details, please refer to the report by clicking <a href="https://drive.google.com/file/d/1qocItR1IN5ylLHkofGhHvIjnUkgmUOeU/view?usp=sharing" target="_blank">here</a>.

 ## Evolution of Pressure in Acoustic Waves